aelfric/ncfl-livedocs/cx.md

 ### Judges

 - There are three (3) judges per round (5 in Semis and Finals).
-Please wait for all judges before the round begins.
+Please confirm that all three judges see the same teams on their ballots before the round begins.
-- If you are assigned a round: push “{{button}}” to acknowledge the ballot as soon as you receive the ballot.
+- If you are assigned a round: push “{{button}}” as you receive the ballot.
-- If you are not assigned a round: report to the event judge lounge and wait until the TAB Room has released you.
+- If you are not assigned a round: report to the event judge standby room and wait until the TAB Room has released you.
 You will be released when all rounds have started.
-We may need to ask you to substitute for a missing judge, so it is critical that you report to and remain in the judge lounge if you are not scheduled for a round.
+We may need to ask you to substitute for a missing judge, so it is critical that you report to and remain in the judge standby room if you are not scheduled for a round.
 - You can be fined for not reporting to your room on time.
 If the TAB Room has to substitute a new/different judge for your assigned round, you will be